mit-submit/submit-users-guide/source/access.rst

-Access to subMIT
+Access to SubMIT
 ----------------

 .. tags:: JupyterHub, VSCode, GPU

-You have several options to connect to subMIT, view and edit your files, and do your work.
+You have several options to connect to SubMIT, view and edit your files, and do your work.

 1. **ssh** is the simplest way to connect to the login nodes, see `the starting guide <https://submit.mit.edu/submit-users-guide/starting.html>`_.
 2. **`JupyterHub <https://submit.mit.edu/jupyter/hub/spawn>_`**  provides another easy alternative to connect to the cluster.
 You can log in using your Kerberos ID, and get access to an interactive graphical interface, terminal, text editor, and more.